Toyota Corolla Hatch vs Toyota Yaris

 Feature Showdown

-The Toyota Corolla Hatch features a 8-inch touchscreen, while the Toyota Yaris gets a 9-inch display.
+The Toyota Corolla Hatch features a 8-inch touchscreen paired with a 7-inch digital dash, while the Toyota Yaris gets a 8-inch display and 4.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 Drivetrain